Alternative Careers for Doctors: The Ultimate List

 - Medical Translation – the translation of medical documents into other languages.
 Translation work can vary from pharmaceutical products to consent forms!
 As a doctor, you already have a good foundation of medical terminology, so if you possess a high-level of knowledge of another language, then medical translation could well be for you.

-- Medical Tribunal Member – This an opportunity for doctors to sit on a panel to give a medical opinion on appeals about disability benefits.
+- Medical Tribunal Member – This is an opportunity for doctors to sit on a panel to give a medical opinion on appeals about disability benefits.
 The Judicial Appointments Commission goes through a recruitment cycle every couple of years.
 You can sign up to their newsletter and keep an eye out for the advertisement of “fee paid medical member of the first tier tribunal”.

 - Medical Writing – Working within the medical writing or medical communications field (generally known as MedComms) is an excellent way for doctors to supplement their clinical work, or to change careers completely whilst continuing to use their medical knowledge.
 The work is technically challenging with the pressure of tight deadlines, and ultimately aims to improve both professional and public understanding of science and medicine through effective communication.
 Check out our Career Guide on how to develop your career as a medical writer.